-School nurses are qualified and registered nurses or midwives who have chosen to gain additional experience, training and qualifications to become specialist community public health nurses.
+School nurses are qualified and registered nurses or midwives many of whom have chosen to gain additional experience, training and qualifications to become specialist community public health nurses (SCPHN - SN).
 Their additional training in public health helps them to support children and young people in making healthy lifestyle choices, enabling them to reach their full potential and enjoy life.

 School nurses work across education and health, providing a link between school, home and the community.
 Their aim is improve the health and wellbeing of children and young people.
 They work with families and young people from five to nineteen and are usually linked to a school or group of schools.

 School nurses see all children with their parents during their first year of schooling for a health assessment, which will include a vision and hearing test.
 They help children and families gain additional help and support when required, and provide and coordinate additional services for vulnerable children.

 The school nurse’s day-to-day role varies greatly from area to area, and depending on the type of school.
 Typically, it includes:

 - providing health education, advice, and signposting to other sources of information